...

 Back view of a preschool math center shelf filled with clear plastic bins of colorful math manipulatives and activity cards.

-• Magnetic whiteboard: Perfect for displaying anchor charts, number lines, or tally marks with a dry erase marker.
+• Magnetic whiteboard: Great to use to show number lines, anchor charts, or tallies using a dry erase marker.

 Setting Up Engaging Preschool Math Centers